6 Industries in New York State with Strong Career Outlooks

-- As of 2012, 6.3 percent of all jobs in New York State were related to the lodging industry, generating $4.2 billion in employee wages.6
+- As of 2015, 8.2 percent of all jobs in New York State are related to the lodging industry, generating $6.2 billion in employee wages.6

 If you are passionate about tourism and intrigued by a career in lodging or culinary arts, this sector could be a great fit for you.
 You could train to become a baker, pastry or professional chef, commercial cook, or hotel or restaurant manager, just to name a few options.

 Health care organizations are among New York's top employers.
 And the health care industry is only expected to expand in the coming years with employment projected to grow by 20.8 percent from the period of 2012 to 2022.1 New York has the third-largest elderly population in the U.S., with 3.7 million individuals over the age of 60 as of 2011.
 And over 80 percent of those over 60 have one or more chronic diseases.7